 It’s important to note that most people are not pulled over for DWI.
 Instead, they are stopped for things like speeding, swerving, or running a red light.

 Up to the moment when you first encounter the police, they just think you’re speeding.
 When the cop realizes that you aren’t just in trouble for a traffic ticket, they engage in a series of standardized field sobriety tests as an attempt to gather evidence of your intoxication.

 Here are some examples of field sobriety tests:

 - The walk-and-turn test.
-This test is design to discover evidence about you and cops rarely make mistakes with it.
+This test is designed to discover evidence about you and cops rarely make mistakes with it.
 First, the officer is testing your ability to listen, understand, and to follow a series of somewhat confusing directions.
 Even if you follow the directions, you’ll fail this test if you can’t stand up straight or walk in a straight line.
-The officer (and his videocamera) is recording your every move.
-To be honest, this a hard test to beat.
+The officer (and his video camera) is recording your every move.
+To be honest, this is a hard test to beat.

 - A legged stand test.
 This test is designed to test your balance and your ability to follow directions like counting.
 I have tried this test sober and I fail every time.

 - Any test that involves counting, spelling, or saying something by itself.
 These tests are hard for a reason: only drunk people who are trying to ‘beat’ the test with take it.
 Don’t try to beat the test.

 I Was Arrested for DWI and I Submitted to a Field Sobriety Test … Does That Make Me Guilty?